Enduring Power of Attorney (EPA)

 Talk to us first

 This one document when correctly put in place offers great peace of mind for you and your loved ones.
-If you do not have one and lose your ability to make your own decisions you will be deemed ward of court.
+If you don’t have one and lose decision-making ability, the court will deem you a ward.
 The wardship process is complex and costly and is completely avoidable by simple creating an Enduring Power of Attorney.

 Read John’s Story…

 John was showing indications of Alzheimer’s and his family were getting worried.
 John’s wife passed away a few years previous and he had one surviving son.
 They decided to put an enduring power of attorney in place, just in case John was to lose his capacity to make his own decisions.
-With the help of a solicitor, John created his EPA notified his brother and sister of this and made his son the attorney.
+With the help of a solicitor, John created his EPA.
+He notified his brother and sister.
+His son became the attorney.

 At this point, the property became a burden and the decision to sell the property was made.
-As John did not have the capacity to make this decision himself, the decision was made by his attorney, to do this the EPA has to be invoked.
+John couldn’t make the decision himself.
+His attorney made the decision.
+The EPA had to be invoked.

-Without an EPA John would have become Ward of Court and the process of selling the property and ensuring that John was looked after the way he wanted would have been a stressful and lengthy process.
+John needed an EPA.
+Without it, he would’ve become Ward of Court.
+Selling the property would have been tough.
+Ensuring John’s wishes might have been a long, stressful process.
 John remained in the nursing home for 5 more years.